All Episodes

 The Clintons are whining and moaning about how unfair they're being treated by the drive-by media.

-Then Saturday Night Live turns around and uh uh uh took the Clinton side in this Obama business, and now the Clintons are being treated just like Republicans are by the drive-by media.
+Then Saturday Night Live turns around and took the Clinton side in this Obama business.

-Bill and Hillary Clinton in the Democrat primary have become the equivalent of Republicans.
+The Clintons, the biggest thing, I don't think they anticipated this, but Bill and Hillary Clinton in the Democrat primary have become the equivalent of Republicans as far as the drive-by media is concerned.

-Remember the fuss that the drive-by's made over white comedian Paul Shanklin during our airing of Barack the Magic Negro, which again was a Democrat inspired parody.
+Remember the fuss that the drive-bys made over white comedian Paul Shanklin during our airing of Barack the Magic Negro, which again was a Democrat-inspired parody.

-You know, noted white comedian Paul Shankly.
+Noted white comedian Paul Shanklin.

 I don't think Clinton's ever planned on this.

-Tend up being treated like Republicans in the drive-by media.
+To end up being treated like Republicans in the drive-by media.

-This is unbecoming people seeking the highest office in the land.
+But this whining, and I'm serious about this, this is unbecoming people seeking the highest office in the land.

-It also, ladies and gentlemen, bothers a new sponsor uh here at the Excellence in Broadcasting Network, Calypso Louis Farrakhan.
+It also, ladies and gentlemen, bothers a new sponsor here at the Excellence in Broadcasting Network, Calypso Louis Farrakhan.

-That thin skin skin thickening stuff, it really works.
+That thin skin-thickening stuff, it really works.

-Up tight, everything's all right.
+Uptight, everything's all right.

 Okay.